KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\routes.py:109`

 **Description**:
-The `new_contact` method in the EeazyCRM application is likely responsible for creating a new contact entry, which involves uploading an avatar for the contact and verifying user access permissions.
+The `new_contact` method is likely called by a user interface in the EeazyCRM application to create a new contact, which involves uploading an avatar and checking access permissions.

 ---